Luegg/JustOnePage/README.md

 ## The Mission

-JustOnePage aught to be a lightweight, super fancy blog software.
+JustOnePage aught to be a lightweight, super fancy CMS like software.
+Each app (e.g. a blog, static pages...) is just one html page.
+So if you like to get a customized blog, just edit this single template and ship it to your server.
+And you're done!

 * NoDB used for data storage!
 Instead save ressources directly to JSON files.
 * RESTlike interface!
 I don't know if it's even possible to do something truly RESTfull in PHP.